ml-tooling/lazycluster/docs/cluster.dask_cluster.md

  - `debug`:  If `True`, stdout/stderr from the runtime will be printed to stdout of localhost.
 If, `False` then

-  the stdout/stderr will be added to python logger with level debug after each task step.
+  the stdout/stderr will be added to python logger with level debug after each `RuntimeTask` step.
 Defaults to

   `False`.